CoinWiz-BudgetApp/CoinWiz_App/README.md

 # Overview
 CoinWiz is a mobile expense-tracking application built with React Native (Expo).
 It allows users to create accounts, log expenses, set budgets, and view financial reports.
-The app uses Supabase as its backend for authentication and PostgreSQL database storage, while a Node.js server handles secure integrations such as Plaid.
+The app uses Node as its backend for authentication and Supabase database storage.
 The architecture separates client-side UI, backend services, and database storage to ensure scalability and security.

 # Tech Stack
 - Frontend: React Native (Expo)